ssantichaivekin/prolog-grader/Readme.md

 3. The reason that we have one test case per file instead of one file of many tests is because if we run into a time-limit exceed or some error, the students would still get the points for the later test cases.

+Thanks Kye W. Shi for the first version of python rewrite.